by Matthew Webb

 - Results versus common Division III opponents (COP)

-- Results versus ranked Division III teams as established by the rankings at the time of selection.
+- Results versus ranked Division III teams as established by the last two rankings prior to selection.
 Conference postseason contests are included (RNK)^

 - Division III strength of schedule (SOS)*